nattse/ReversalLearning/README.md

 **Presses to trigger left lever** | any positive integer | Same as above

+**Max rewarded consecutive presses** | any positive integer | Number of consecutive presses after which reward for the over-pressed lever will be ceased until other lever is pressed

 **Switch stage at** | Unused row

 **Number of presses** | any positive integer or -1 | Total number of lever presses needed to advance to the next stage.
 (Set to -1 if you only want to consider **Duration**)